zdoom-docs/stable/zscript-doc-2-api.md

 - `G_PickDeathmatchStart`

-   Returns the position and angle of a random deathmatch start location.
+   Returns the position and angle of a random death-match start location.

 - `G_PickPlayerStart`